gracemc93/encrypted_S3/README.md

 2. Run `pytest -s test_integration.py`

 ### Terraform
-If you would like to deploy the infrastruture, have a look at it and invoke the API yourself, you need to do the following:
+If you would like to deploy the infrastructure, have a look at it and invoke the API yourself, you need to do the following:

 1. Ensure you have updated the var file detailed in the prequisite section.
 2. Navigate to `encrypted_S3/terraform/`